EugeneShchur/JavaAutoFramework/README.md

 #### System Requirements:

-* JDK 17 or above
+* JDK 17 LTS version (or above, but would need pom.xml file modification)
 * Maven 3.6.3 or above
 * IntelliJ IDEA or any Java IDE